The hazards of not storing energy in electrical equipment

 - Time when the switch electrical equipment is not storing energy

-- Energy storage mechanism for hydraulic and electrical equipment
+- Energy storage device for pneumatic brake electrical equipment